-Now as an app developer you know what is a hooked app, what do you need to follow to place your app in the same league?
-It’s not easy to put into words unless you comprehend examples of popular app makers who have done it or still doing it.
+Now as an app developer you know what is a hook framework, what do you need to follow to place your app in the same league?
+It’s not easy to put into words unless you comprehend hooked model examples of popular app makers who have done it or are still doing it.

 Step 1: Trigger

 Whenever a push notification pops up on your phone, you are filled with anticipation.
 It can be of someone who shared your post or your friend’s birthday, you never know.